|Back to Back Issues Page|

 How Much Snow Can We Expect?Want to measure the amount of snow on the ground?
 It's remarkably simple, and the experts do it this way, too.
 Right before you expect to get snow, put a board on the ground.
 The new snow will accumulate on top of it, and you can measure how much has fallen on the board.
 Sweep it clean before the next snowfall to measure it again.
 This is how you can tell whether your local precipitation forecast is accurate.
 Then, you'll be able to predict approximately how much you'll get next time!

-Please comment on these ideas on one of these pages: http://www.stuffintheair.com/snow-storm-death.html
+Please comment on these ideas on one of these pages: https://www.stuffintheair.com/snow-storm-death.html or

 |Back to Back Issues Page|